Resources and Information

 Institutional Probation Parole Specialist (IPPS)

-The Institutional Probation Parole Specialist (IPPO) acts as a liaison between the Department of Correction and the Board of Parole (BOP) for the purpose of ensuring that the information necessary for parole hearings is to BOP members and hearing officials.
+The Institutional Probation/Parole Specialist (IPPO) acts as a liaison between the Department of Correction and the Board of Parole (BOP).
 An IPPO assists in facilitation of parole hearings, may provide information about parole policies and procedures to institutional staff and offenders, coordinate the approval of release plans, monitor pre-parole condition completion and negotiate execution of parole, community supervision for life and determinate release certificates.

 Interstate Compact Agreement (ISC)